 Progress Rate Analysis

-The results indicate that there is no statistically significant difference in progression rate means by either gender or ethnicity when compared to white male faculty.
+Using a simple t-test, the results indicate that there is no statistically significant difference in progression rate means by either gender or ethnicity when compared to white male faculty.
 Normative progression is defined in the Progression Matrix.